UK guide • SEO-safe redesign • Practical checklist

 Test everything

-• Phone/email/WhatsApp links work
+• Phone and message links work

-• All key pages load fast on mobile
+• Important pages load properly on mobile

-• No broken links (especially in menus/footer)
+• No obvious broken links remain

 • Sitemap updated

-• robots.txt correct
+• Robots rules are correct

-• Canonical URLs correct
+• Canonical URLs are correct

-• Indexing is allowed (no accidental noindex)
+• Indexing is allowed where it should be

 Want a redesign that improves results?